Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Background

-Assuming a large-scale fully asynchronous DRL training mode, model staleness at the aggregation function at the PS describes the passage of time since the latest update from any worker in the cluster.
-As this global model at the PS is distributed to the workers upon every update aggregation, the staleness of this model is also the staleness of the model used for asynchronous training at the workers.
-Network congestion leading to update drops and retransmissions leads to a lower update rate at the PS and to workers asynchronously training with old models.
+Assuming a large-scale fully asynchronous DRL training mode, model staleness at the aggregation function at the PS describes the passage of time since the latest update from any worker in the cluster. {A \textit{cluster} refers to a group of worker nodes, each independently training a local model and synchronizing through the PS or an in-network mechanism.} As this global model at the PS is distributed to the workers upon every update aggregation, the staleness of this model is also the staleness of the model used for asynchronous training at the workers.
+Network congestion leading to update drops and retransmissions, thus lowering the update rate at the PS and to workers asynchronously training with old models.
 The underpinnings of this concept stem from the notion of Age and Value of Information (AoI/VoI), which describe the staleness of information or the timeliness value of updates at a receiver, respectively~\cite{yates2021age}.

-AoM defines the staleness\footnote{We use the terms staleness and freshness interchangeably.} of a model update as the time that has passed at the PS since the reception of the latest model update.
+AoM defines the staleness (or interchangeably freshness) of a model update as the time that has passed at the PS since the reception of the latest model update.
 Note that when a model update from a worker is generated, it obsoletes any previous update from the same worker in the sense that it subsumes the experience collected by the previous model update.
-The AoM is a semi-continuous "sawtooth" function growing linearly with time and jumping on the event of receiving a model update to the age of that update, i.e., how much time has passed since this update was generated (See \S\ref{sec:formal_verification} for an example sketch).
+Fig.~\ref{fig:aoi_wave} shows that the AoM is a semi-continuous "sawtooth" function growing linearly with time (i.e. \textit{aging}) and jumping on the event of receiving a model update to the age of that update, i.e., \textit{how much time has passed since this update was created}.
 The AoM not only depends on the delay between the worker and the PS but also on the generation and transmission times at the worker.